 KARMA includes patches for the Linux MADWifi driver to allow the creation of an 802.11 Access Point that responds to any probed SSID.
 So if a client looks for ‘linksys’, it is ‘linksys’ to them (even while it may be ‘tmobile’ to someone else).
 Operating in this fashion has revealed vulnerabilities in how Windows XP and MacOS X look for networks, so clients may join even if their preferred networks list is empty.

-Currently, these releases are BYOX (Bring Your Own Exploits), although a number of client-side exploits have been written, tested and demonstrated within this framework.
-Some may be included in a future release.
-Automated agent deployment is also planned.
+These archived releases are all BYOX (Bring Your Own Exploits), although a number of client-side exploits were written, tested, and demonstrated within this framework.